EshwarraoR/weather_dashboard_application/README.md

 ---

-Enjoy planning your day better with live, intuitive weather updates!
+Enjoy planning your day better with this handy real-time Weather Dashboard!